-With strong support for the growing Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative models of growth and delivery of higher education that will position students for success wherever their paths lead them as alumni.
+With strong support for the expansion of Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative curricular offerings and delivery platforms that will position students for success wherever their paths lead them as alumni.

 Presidential Installation: September 23, 2017.
 The Installation of the sixth Franklin Pierce University President, Dr. Kim Mooney ’83, the first woman and the first almuna to lead the school.

 Pierce Magazine Fall 2017 Feature Article, "A Raven in Charge"

 C&S Wholesale Grocers and Franklin Pierce University Announce Scholars Program